optifunc/trilium-willow/docs/trilium-integration-plan.md

 Initialize the root label from the note title at creation; keep later edits independent unless explicit title synchronization is requested.

+## Remembered position and zoom

+Accepted for the next implementation step: remember the view per document locally in each browser or desktop profile.
+Restore it on note switching, reopening, and application reload.
+Desktop and browser retain independent views; view changes do not write note content, mark the document dirty, or enter document history and save-conflict handling.

+- Store the map coordinates at the viewport centre and the zoom factor, rather than raw pixel offsets, so restoration accommodates different pane sizes.
+- With no saved view, centre the root at **100% zoom**.
+Do not automatically fit the map on first opening.
+Keep **Fit map** as an explicit user action.
+- Keep simultaneous split panes independent.
+Preserve each pane's view through widget remounts and editing-ownership transfers; use the most recently interacted view as the document's local default for a newly opened pane.
+- Debounce local storage writes and capture the final view before teardown.
+  Validate stored values; missing or invalid state uses the centred 100% default.
+- Use the widget's existing `viewportchange`, `getViewport()`, `setZoom()`, and `panTo()` APIs in the adapter.
+No widget change is currently expected.

+Verify first opening, note switching, reload, pane resizing, independent splits, and editing-ownership transfers in browser and desktop.
+A synced **Save as opening view** action remains an optional future extension; automatic view persistence is local only.

 ## Adapter responsibilities

 1. **Loading and validation.** Resolve the owning note from its pane context,